 Child Protection Act 1999

-The Child Protection Act provides the framework for the Court, government agencies and families to protect against child abuse.
+The Child Protection Act provides the framework for the Court, government agencies, and families to protect children against abuse.

 Child protection order